tmtsoftware/esw/docs/src/main/index.md

 * Sequencer/script design and integration with services
 * UI integration of browser environment with CSW and early tool choices
+* Define and implement Observe Events and Observe command

 Three main components are delivered as part of ESW Phase 1: